cocolocomoco21/InterviewPrep/README.md

 # InterviewPrep
 Welcome to my interview prep repo.
 This repo will (eventually - it's still in progress) contain everything I use for fundamental interview prep for technical software interviews.

 This repo contains the general interview topics: data structures, algorithms, time complexity, etc. Further, it contains more tailored material, such as OOP and design, software engineering practices and processes, and more technical topics like databases, OS, networks, and AI.
-Lastly, it contains some solutions to Cracking the Coding Interview.
+Lastly, it contains some solutions to Cracking the Coding Interview and Leetcode.

 # Table of Contents
 (This ToC is updated as I write out the repo.
 Eventually I'll even add links for these sections)